 In physics, we speak of systems and states.
 A system is a collection of physical objects (particles, waves, etc.).
 A system can be in various states.
 For example, a coin could have two states – heads and tails.
 A top also has two possible states – it can be spinning clockwise or counterclockwise.
 Light can have two states as well – being in the vertical polarization or horizontal polarization.
-In classical mechanics a system can only be in a pure state, i.e., at any given point in time, a coin can be either in a state “Heads” or the alternative state “Tales”.
-A top can be spinning either clockwise or counterclockwise, each of which is a pure state.
+In classical mechanics, a system can only be in a pure state, i.e., at any given point in time, a coin can be either in a state “Heads” or in the alternative state “Tales”.
+A top can either be spinning clockwise or counterclockwise, each of which is a pure state.

 I grew up in Russia in a secular family, which did not observe Jewish holidays.
 We didn’t have Jewish calendar and didn’t even know when the High Holidays – Rosh HaShanah and Yom Kippur – came about.
 We wouldn’t know about Passover either, if not for my uncle Yosef who lived in Zhitomir, Ukraine, where my mother’s family came from.
 Uncle Yosef was the only surviving brother of my grandmother Sophia (Sarah).
-They had 11 siblings but most of them were murdered either by Kazaks during pogroms or Nazis during the World War II (may God avenge their blood!).
+They had 11 siblings but most of them were murdered either by Kazaks during pogroms or Nazis during World War II (may God avenge their blood!).
 My grandmother and uncle Yosef were the only ones who made it alive.
 Every year, in the spring, we would receive a package from Zhitomir from uncle Yosef with a box of matzahs.
-We didn’t know exactly when the Passover would start, but we knew it was close, so for a month or so we’d eat every day matzah… and bread.
+We didn’t know exactly when the Passover would start, but we knew it was close, and for a month or so we’d eat every day matzah… and bread.
 We didn’t know better.
 All my early Passovers were akin to Pesach Sheini – in a state of superposition (Chometz + Matzah).
 Growing up in a secular culture among Russians left me confused: was I a Jew or a Russian?
 I grew up in a mixed state of superposition (Jew + Russian).
 That is, until I collapsed my wavefunction and chose the state of being a Jew.
 This is my story told in terms of quantum physics.